srvaroa/srvaroa.github.io/_posts/2024-05-02-identifiers-are-better-off-without-meaning.md

 across the private documentation and workflows of your entire customer base.

 If you look closely, the world is full of semantic identifiers.
-They are almost invariably a pain in the neck because they embed a specific model of the world.
+Sometimes they are hard to avoid, but almost always a pain in the neck.
+Because they embed a specific model of the world.
 But models become obsolete faster than we'd like.

 Addresses make notable examples.
 The "complex and idiosyncratic" [Japanese address